pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"arguments-differ"+OR+"W0221")

 ### [W0222](#W0222) (signature-differs)<a name="W0222"></a>
-Signature differs from %s %r method
+Signature differs from %s %r method.

 Used when a method signature is different than in the implemented interface or in an overridden method.

 **:x: Incorrect code**